 Bonnie L. Hays Animal Shelter

-When animals are lost, we work very hard to find their owners.
-Last year, we reunited almost 1000 dogs and cats with their worried families.
+When animals are lost or found, we work very hard to reunite them with their owners.
 When owners don’t claim their animals, or pets end up without an owner through other means, we work with our partners in the community to find these adoptable animals new loving homes.

-If we can’t find a home for a cat or dog, we work very closely with a network of shelters and rescue groups in Oregon and southwest Washington that may be able to help.
-We have many placement partners that work with us to rehabilitate and find homes for dogs and cats.
-Unlike most animal shelters that take in stray animals, every healthy unclaimed animal that comes to our shelter finds an adoptive home.
-Most of the animals that have medical and behavioral problems also find loving homes through our adoption program or through our rescue partners.
+We work very closely with a network of shelters and rescue groups in Oregon and southwest Washington to find new homes for pets in need.
+Every healthy unclaimed animal that comes to our shelter finds an adoptive home.
+Most of the animals that have medical and behavioral problems also find loving homes.
 We like to say that if you are a stray animal, you are very lucky to live in Washington County.

-We are part of a Portland-area network of shelters that have agreed to keep careful records of the animals that arrive and leave from our shelters.
+We are part of a network of Portland-area shelters that have agreed to keep careful records of the animals that arrive and leave from our shelters.
 These organizations pledge to work in cooperation with other shelters.